Written by Natalie Kerslake B.A (Hons), MA Ed SEND

 What is dyscalculia?

 I thought I would start by outlining what dyscalculia is.
 I often get asked by practitioners what dyscalculia is, as it is less well-known under the specific learning difference umbrella, unlike others, such as autism and dyslexia.
 Dyscalculia, according to the National Numeracy Strategy (cited in The Dyslexia Association, 2020), as the “ability to acquire arithmetic skills, problems in learning number facts and procedures, difficulty understanding number concepts and an intrusive grasp of numbers”.
 It is a specific learning difference relating to maths.
-It is a neurological condition that involves the partial lobes of the brain which reduces number sense, which cannot be prevented
+It is a neurological condition involving the partial lobes of the brain, which reduces number sense and cannot be prevented.

 There are many difficulties that learners can face, including telling the time, learning times tables, using fingers to count objects and recognising which number is bigger.

 Mathematical difficulties and dyscalculia

 Another area is understanding the difference between mathematical difficulties and dyscalculia.
 This is because 25% of children are identified with mathematical difficulties, with around 5% being identified with dyscalculia (BDA., 2019).

 My MA Ed research also highlighted this, where teachers could identify children with mathematical difficulties but not necessarily dyscalculia.
 This comes back to the lack of knowledge about dyscalculia and the ability to identify the difference between a child with general mathematical difficulties and those with dyscalculia.

 Dyslexia and Dyscalculia

-According to Butterworth and Yeo (2004 cited in Hannell, 2013) “between 20-60% of pupils have both dyslexia and dyscalculia” (Butterworth and Yeo, 2004 cited in Hannell, 2013, p.
+According to Butterworth and Yeo (2004, cited in Hannell, 2013), “between 20-60% of pupils have both dyslexia and dyscalculia” (Butterworth and Yeo, 2004, mentioned in Hannell, 2013, p.
 5).
 Learners of both dyslexia and dyscalculia have difficulties with the processing and retrieval of information.
 This includes losing track of direction when reading and copying information.

 However, although dyslexia and dyscalculia have similar features, much more is known about dyslexia than dyscalculia.
 This is illustrated in the findings found by Murphy et al. (2007 cited in Reid, 2009), who found that in 21 years, 1,077 articles were looking at dyslexia, compared to 231 articles in the same time frame looking at maths difficulties.

 Memory and Processing